ME-ICA/tedana/docs/faq.rst

 A dataset with more head motion artifacts will have more variance explained, since more structured signal is within the head motion artifacts.
 The clear failure cases are extreme.
-That is getting less than 1/5 the number of components compared to time points or having nearly has many components as time point.
+That is getting less than 1/5 the number of components compared to time points or having nearly as many components as time points.
-We are working on identifying why this happens and adding get better solutions.
+We are working on identifying why this happens and adding better solutions.
 Our current guess is that most of the above methods assume data are independant and identically distributed (IID), and signal leakage from in-slice and multi-slice accelleration may violate this assumption.